snrnats/doc-centre/docfx_project/react/help/managing-webhooks.md

 7. If required, add shipment tags by entering a tag name and clicking the plus button.
 If you select tags then only shipments that are tagged with at least one of those tags can trigger webhooks via your filter.

-   > <span class="note-header">Note:</span>
+   > [!NOTE]
    >
-   > Tags can be added to shipments via the **Register Shipments** and **Update Shipments** endpoints.
+   > You can add tags to shipments via the **Register Shipments** and **Update Shipments** endpoints.
 For more information on adding tags to shipments, see the [Registering Extra Shipment Information](/react/help/registering-shipments.html#registering-extra-shipment-information) section of the [Registering Shipments](/react/help/registering-shipments.html) page, and the [Updating Shipments](/react/help/updating-shipments.html) page.

    When you have added any tags you need, click **Create Filter** to finish.
 Your new filter appears as a tile on the **Shipment Filters** page.